Boucii/RISC-V-Ladder/README.md

 - rat roll back instantly when mispredicting using backup rats per br/jumps (in the mean time limiting number of brs in flight)
 - VIPT cache
+- load/store queue with load to load bypass , load to store bypass and store to load forwarding.